Joe Kubert: 1940s and 1950s

-Kubert's first work for DC Comics, where he would spend much of his career and produce some of his most notable art, was penciling and inking the 50-page "Seven Soldiers of Victory" superhero-team story in Leading Comics #8 (Fall 1943), published by a DC predecessor company, All-American Publications.
-Throughout the decade, Kubert's art would appear in comics from Fiction House, Avon, and Harvey Comics, but he otherwise worked exclusively for All-American and DC.
-Kubert's long association with the Hawkman character began with the story "A Hot Time in the Old Town" in The Big All-American Comic Book (1944).
-Kubert drew several Hawkman stories in that title as well as in All Star Comics.
+Kubert's first work for DC Comics, where he would spend much of his career and produce some of his most notable art.
+Throughout the decade, Kubert's art would appear in comics from Fiction House, Avon, and Harvey Comics, but he worked primarily for All-American and DC.
+Kubert's long association with the Hawkman character began with the story "A Hot Time in the Old Town" in the one-shot publication The Big All-American Comic Book (1944).
+Kubert continued to draw Hawkman stories as a back-up feature in Flash Comics.
 He and Irwin Hasen drew the debut of the Injustice Society in All Star Comics #37 (Oct.
 1947) in a tale written by Robert Kanigher.
 The Kanigher/Kubert team created the Thorn in Flash Comics #89 (Nov.
 1947).

-In the 1950s, he became managing editor of St. John Publications, where he, his old classmate Norman Maurer, and Norman's brother Leonard Maurer produced the first 3-D comic books, starting with Three Dimension Comics #1 (Sept.
+In the 1950s, he became managing editor of St. John Publications, where he, his old classmate Norman Maurer, and Norman's brother, Leonard Maurer, produced the first 3-D comic books, starting with Three Dimension Comics #1 (Sept.
 1953 oversize format, Oct.
 1953 standard-size reprint), featuring Mighty Mouse.
 According to Kubert, it sold a remarkable 1.2 million copies at 25 cents apiece at a time when comics cost a dime.

 At St. John, writer Norman Maurer and artist Kubert created the enduring character Tor, a prehistoric-human protagonist who debuted in the comic 1,000,000 Years Ago (Sept.
 1953).
 Tor immediately went on to star in 3-D Comics #2-3 (Oct.-Nov.
 1953), followed by a titular, traditionally 2-D comic-book series, written and drawn by Joe Kubert, that premiered with issue #3 (May 1954).
 The character has since appeared in series from Eclipse Comics, Marvel Comics' Epic imprint, and DC Comics through at least the 1990s.
 Kubert in the late 1950s unsuccessfully attempted to sell Tor as a newspaper comic strip.
 The Tor samples consisted of 12 daily strips, reprinted in six pages in Alter Ego vol. 3 #10 and later expanded to 16 pages in DC Comics' Tor #1.
 He contributed work to Avon Periodicals, where he did science-fiction stories for Strange Worlds and other titles.

 For EC Comics, Kubert drew a few stories for Harvey Kurtzman's Two-Fisted Tales alongside EC stalwarts Wally Wood, Jack Davis, and John Severin.